apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Client-Related Configuration
 ----------------------------

-.. ts:confvar:: CONFIG proxy.config.ssl.client.verify.server INT 0
+.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server INT 0

    Configures Traffic Server to verify the origin server certificate with the Certificate Authority (CA).

-.. ts:confvar:: CONFIG proxy.config.ssl.client.cert.filename STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.client.cert.filename STRING NULL

    The filename of SSL client certificate installed on Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.ssl.client.cert.path STRING /config
+.. ts:cv:: CONFIG proxy.config.ssl.client.cert.path STRING /config

    The location of the SSL client certificate installed on Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.ssl.client.private_key.filename STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.client.private_key.filename STRING NULL

    The filename of the Traffic Server private key.
 Change this variable only if the private key is not located in the Traffic Server SSL client certificate file.

-.. ts:confvar:: CONFIG proxy.config.ssl.client.private_key.path STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.client.private_key.path STRING NULL

    The location of the Traffic Server private key.
 Change this variable only if the private key is not located in the SSL client certificate file.

-.. ts:confvar:: CONFIG proxy.config.ssl.client.CA.cert.filename STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.client.CA.cert.filename STRING NULL

    The filename of the certificate authority against which the origin server will be verified.

-.. ts:confvar:: CONFIG proxy.config.ssl.client.CA.cert.path STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.client.CA.cert.path STRING NULL

    Specifies the location of the certificate authority file against which the origin server will be verified.